Program: MBA, Social Innovation & Entrepreneurship Certificate

 - If you’re interested in entrepreneurship, keep that perspective in mind throughout your courses, and don’t be afraid to ask specific questions about how the content you’re learning can be applied in a start-up context.
 Take notes of everything you think might be relevant and save them (maybe even some of your textbooks)!
 I kept a notebook specifically for information I learned throughout the program that I thought might be helpful for starting and running my own business.

 - Attend events and get involved with clubs that are of interest to you.
 The connections I made and the inspiration and insight I gained from various speakers during my time at PSU was just as valuable as the time I spent in class.
 (My involvement with Net Impact and the B Corp consulting project even helped me get a job!)
 Take advantage of this community while you’re in it.
 It’s a huge asset!

-Be sure to check out Alex’s company, Good Intent, at http://shopwithgoodintent.com/
+Be sure to check out Alex’s company, Way of Being, at https://wayofbeing.co/